 I was previously married, and then previously engaged… Perhaps at some point I’ll work up the nerve to post on those experiences…

 My husband and I married in early 2012.
 At the twelve month mark with no success TTC on our own we were referred to a RE.
 Since then we experienced two failed IUI cycles and one failed IVF cycle which was cancelled before retrieval.
 Our second IVF cycle of two transferred embryos resulted in a pregnancy, but we miscarried at 7 weeks.
 Our 3rd IVF cycle was a success, our sweet baby Nora.
 Our second daughter, Nadia, was a surprise pregnancy.
-Yes, I’m one of those women who get pregnant on their own after IVF… We have one frozen embryo, and would love one more child, but due to my complicated pregnancies, we’re holding off for now.
+Yes, I’m one of those women who gets pregnant on their own after IVF… We have one frozen embryo, and would love one more child, but due to my complicated pregnancies, we’re currently considering a gestational carrier.

 Feel free to email me at StefsCrazyLife@gmail.com, I’d love to hear from you!